 Our Team

-The Foundry core facility is located in the Broad Institute and is closely embedded with their platforms in DNA sequencing, transcriptomics/proteomics, and chemical screening.
-It is partnership between the Synthetic Biology Center at MIT (Christopher Voigt, Co-Director) and the Broad Technology Labs (Rob Nicol, Director).
-Dr. Nicol is responsible for establishing DNA sequencing as a manufacturing discipline and now the sequencing platform can process 4.3 trillion bp/day.
+The Foundry core facility was located in the Broad Institute and was closely embedded with their platforms in DNA sequencing, transcriptomics/proteomics, and chemical screening.
+It was partnership between the Synthetic Biology Center at MIT (Christopher Voigt, Co-Director) and the Broad Technology Labs (Rob Nicol, Director).
 Ben Gordon is the Foundry Director.

-Three teams are implementing the pipeline at the core facility:
+Three teams are implemented the pipeline at the core facility:

 Design Team